mongodb/docs/source/includes/fact-install-windows.rst

    These instructions assume that you have installed MongoDB to ``C:\Program Files\MongoDB\Server\3.6\``.

+During the installation process you will be given the option to install :ref:`MongoDB Compass <compass-index>` in addition to MongoDB Server.

 MongoDB is self-contained and does not have any other system dependencies.
 You can run MongoDB from any folder you choose.
 You may install MongoDB in any folder (e.g. ``D:\test\mongodb``).